wavelolz/wavelolz/README.md

   &emsp;
   &emsp;

 Hi, My name is Ray.
 A passionate data learner.
 I don't believe that data itself could change the world, but I believe that data could convince humans that our world needs some changes.
-Through statistics, computer science, and most importantly -- we, human, we are able to reveal the secret of this mysterious world.
+Through statistics, computer science, and most importantly -- we, human, we are able to reveal the secrets of this mysterious world.

  <h2>About me</h2>